payeltilak/greenorganic-website/README.md

 * using firebase.
 * using react hook form.
 * Maintain folder structure.
-* connecting server side with client side
+* connecting server side with client side.
 * connecting server with mongodb.